zbdpay/ramp-react-native/example/README.md

 - This example uses local dependency `"@zbdpay/ramp-react-native": "../"` for development
 - For production apps, install from npm: `npm install @zbdpay/ramp-react-native`
 - Session tokens are temporary and need to be generated for each payment session
-- Always test in sandbox environments before using production